tim-tx/tikz-dna/README.md

 LaTeX community.

 Parts of the `shapes.dna` library are modified versions (not replacements) of shapes provided in Ti*k*Z by Till Tantau.
-These are also Derived Works.
 Ti*k*Z is available at <https://www.ctan.org/pkg/pgf>.

+The `dna` library copies a portion parsing mechanism of PGFPlots by Christian Feuersänger.
+PGFPlots is available at <https://ctan.org/pkg/pgfplots>.